In less than a month, Michael Grant’s follow up to the epic Gone series, Monster will hit the shelves.

 Worse still, a group of kids known as the Human Crew form and discriminate against those with powers and, to top it all off, Caine has returned from his visit to the Gaiaphage and now has a plan to defeat Sam and his friends.

-Because of this Hunger has a feeling of dread throughout, which comes with a much darker tone than the first book as it deals with complex social issues such as bigotry and racism.
+Because of this Hunger has a feeling of dread throughout, which comes with a much darker tone than the first book as it deals with complex social issues such as racism.

 Hunger not only delivers in terms of a gripping story but in terms of its characters as well, giving each of them an interesting arc.